Dreamo-Italy/Dreamo-engine-ProcessingIDE/README.md

 Follow [Dreamo](https://www.facebook.com/dreamoItaly/) on Facebook for important announcements.

-By participating, you are expected to uphold this code.
-To learn more, you can write to dreamoitaly@gmail.com

 Repository for "Dreamo" project | _Polytechnic of Turin_ |.

 Current team *Francesco Cretti, Giovanni Bologni, Luciano Prono, Nicola Ruffino, Andrea Gambedotti, Lorenzo de Luca*.